juju/docs/src/en/howto-juju-block.md

 ## Adding restrictions via environments.yaml

-You have the option of hardcoding restriction levels via environments.yaml.
+You have the option of setting restriction levels via environments.yaml instead of using the 'block' command.

 The three (Boolean) parameters corresponding to the three levels are: